capesoftware/bonsai-vplink/samples/lunarlander/README.md

 allow the 100 kg lander to hover (in Earth gravity) when its output is 0.5.
 The thrust from the lander is linear with the engine output.

-The lander also has two horizontal engines to push it left and right.
+The lander also has two horizontal thrusters to push it left and right.
-To keep the controls simple, there is just a single output that controls these two engines.
+To keep the controls simple, there is just a single output that controls these two thrusters.
 This is known as a split-range controller in automation jargon.
 The output ranges from -1.0 (full thrust left) to +1.0 (full thrust right).
-Zero output for engine #2 will result in no thrust to the left or right by the horizontal engines.
-Note that by using the split range controller, the situation where the left and right engines are fighting each other is avoided.
-The split-range controller enforces the requirement that while one horizontal engine is firing, the other is off.
+Zero output for engine #2 will result in no thrust to the left or right by the horizontal thrusters.
+Note that by using the split range controller, the situation where the left and right thrusters are fighting each other is avoided.
+The split-range controller enforces the requirement that while one horizontal thrusters is firing, the other is off.
 In addition to avoiding wasting fuel, this also has the nice side effect of making it easier to train the brain.